danwing/cidfi/draft-wing-cidfi.md

-If the server does not indicate CIDFI support, the client can still perform CIDFI -- but does not expect different CIDs to indicate different packet metadata.
+If the server does not indicate CIDFI support, the client can still perform CIDFI -- but does not expect different CIDs to indicate differentiated behavior.
 The client can still signal its CNE about the flow, because the client knows some characteristics of the flow it is receiving.
 For example, if the client requested streaming video of a certain bandwidth from the server or participated in a WebRTC